rhart211/6306_Case_Study_1/Analysis.md

 ## 0.00100 0.05000 0.05600 0.05977 0.06700 0.12800
 ```

-# Question 7 ScatterPlot of the Relationship Between IBU and ABV
+# Question of Interest 7
+## ScatterPlot of the Relationship Between IBU and ABV

 ```r
 pp<- ggplot(beers, aes(x=ABV, y=IBU)) +